nihesh/BookIT/BookIT_client/README.txt

 Setup procedure for linux systems

-Run BookIT executable to open the application.
-Ensure that the application is executed from the executable's directory
+Change directory into project root folder and execute the BookIT executable.

-Setup procedure for windows systems
+Opening procedure for windows systems

 Double click BookIT.exe to open the application

-Setup procedure for mac systems
+Opening procedure for mac systems

-Double click BookIT.jar file to execute the application using java jar executor
+Double click BookIT.jar file to execute the application using java jar executor.
+The app must be added to the computer's trusted applications list

 --------------------------------------------------------------------------------------------------------------